Latish705/intellicollab/learning/typescript/README.md

-# TypeScript Best Practices in IntelliColab
+# TypeScript Best Practices in intellicollab

 ## Overview

-TypeScript enhances JavaScript with static typing, making the IntelliColab codebase more maintainable, readable, and less prone to runtime errors.
+TypeScript enhances JavaScript with static typing, making the intellicollab codebase more maintainable, readable, and less prone to runtime errors.
 This guide covers TypeScript best practices used throughout the project.

 ## Type Definitions

 ### 1. Interfaces vs. Types

-IntelliColab uses both interfaces and types, following these guidelines:
+intellicollab uses both interfaces and types, following these guidelines:

 - Use **interfaces** for object shapes that may be extended or implemented
 - Use **types** for unions, intersections, or when you need to use primitives